header

 Marbled Godwits in the background.

-Willets were common in Bodega Bay.
+Willets were common in Bodega Harbor.

 Snowy Egret,